oalami11/C-ALINEA/README.md

-## This repository contains the following
+## Repository Content
+This repository provides the complete simulation framework and implementation code necessary to replicate the research findings presented in our study.
+The repository is organized as follows:
 ```
 /
 ├── code/